Estimate Time5 min

 TRBC

-Developed in 2004, the Thomson Reuters Business Classification (TRBC) is an industry classification schema that includes over 72,000 companies from 130 countries.
-Unlike the other major classification systems, TRBC's classification system has 13 economic sectors, 32 business sectors, 61 industry groups, 153 industries, and 895 activities.
+Developed in 2004, The Reference data Business Classification (TRBC) is an industry classification schema that includes over 72,000 companies from 130 countries.
+Unlike the other major classification systems, TRBC's classification system has 5 levels of granularity comprised of 13 economic sectors, 32 business sectors, 61 industry groups, 153 industries, and 895 activities.
 The first tier of the TRBC structure divides the market into the following 13 economic sectors:

 Basic Materials Consumer Cyclicals Energy Financials Health Care Industrials Institutions, Organizations & Associations